 |Self-destruct messaging||Yes, for all chats||Yes, for Secret Chats only|

 Signal vs. Telegram: Which is more secure?

 With Telegram on the other hand, only some of the service’s messages and voice calls have end-to-end encryption.
 The rest could potentially be visible to Telegram employees, law enforcement and others.
 We’ll go into more detail on the different message types below.

 Signal’s open-source encryption protocol is available for anyone to see and examine and as a result, any security flaws can be found and fixed quickly.
-It’s also worth noting that its encryption is used by WhatsApp.
+It’s also worth noting that its encryption is also used by WhatsApp.

-According to an academic research paper (opens in new tab) published in 2020, Telegram’s MTProto 2.0 protocol is fundamentally sound.
-Still though, the paper added that “further investigation” is needed “in order to deem this protocol suite definitely secure”.
+According to an academic research paper published in 2020, Telegram’s MTProto 2.0 protocol is fundamentally sound.
+Still, the paper added that “further investigation” is needed “in order to deem this protocol suite definitely secure”.

 Signal also collects far less data on users than Telegram does.
 Signal generally only stores the date on which you created your account as well as the last time you connected.
 In contrast, Telegram’s metadata may include your IP address (which can give away your location) as well as who you are talking to and when.
 That matters when the authorities show up at Telegram’s facilities with a search warrant.

 Although you can start Signal chats by typing in another person’s phone number, Telegram requires access to your contacts before you can message anyone.
 For those who are concerned about tech companies snooping on their private conversations, Signal once again proves to be the better choice.

 While Signal is owned by a non-profit foundation, Telegram was founded by the Russian billionaires Pavel and Nikolai Durov who also created the country’s largest social network, VK.
 The brothers no longer live in Russia and even though their company is based in London, many of its central operations are in Dubai.

 Signal vs. Telegram: Device support